mioriimai/final-project/README.md

 ## Stretch features
 - Users can sign up.
 - Users can sign in.
-- Users can sign .
+- Users can sign out.
 - Users can remove the background of an image.